broomburgo/Narratore/Docs/WRITING_A_STORY.md

 }
 ```

 Thanks to the powers of the `@resultBuilder`, we can `switch` over the state of the scene, and produce a sequence of steps that depends on it.
-Given a uniquely identified state of the scene (remember that `Scene` is `Hashable`), the sequence of steps must always be the same: but remember that `BranchStep` wraps a `GetStep` instance, that in turn wraps a function from the game `Context` to a `Step`, so the specific `Step` that is produced from a `BranchStep` can actually change, but only a single `Step` will eventually be produced (the `Step` can actually be a `skip` one, as we'll see in a moment).
+Given a uniquely identified state of the scene (remember that `Scene` is `Hashable`), the sequence of steps must always be the same: but remember that `SceneStep` wraps a `GetStep` instance, that in turn wraps a function from the game `Context` to a `Step`, so the specific `Step` that is produced from a `SceneStep` can actually change, but only a single `Step` will eventually be produced (the `Step` can actually be a `skip` one, as we'll see in a moment).

 Finally, you can usually add some properties to the message or narration step represented by a `String`, thanks to the `.with` extension function defined on it, for example: